nodemcu/nodemcu-firmware/docs/en/lfs.md

 ### Adjust the `init.lua` file

 `init.lua` is the file that is first executed by the NodeMCU firmware.
-Usually it setups the wifi connection and executes the main Lua file.
+Usually it sets up the wifi connection and executes the main Lua file.

 Add the following lines:
 ```lua